-You can control the amount of time customer conversations are retained by workflows.
-To do this, use the Retention page to create a retention policy that defines how long each contact is retained and then assign it to a workflow (see Automate QM workflows).
+Use the Retention page to create a retention policy that defines how long each contact is retained, and then assign the policy to a workflow (see Automate QM workflows).
+By default, the maximum retention time for voice and screen recordings is two years.
+The system administrator can set a different maximum retention time.

-You can specify retention times for voice and screen recordings for the following contact types:
+You can specify retention times for voice and screen recordings for these contact types:

 - Unscored contact